Desert & Scrub Areas

 If your bird is housed in a quiet room, you may want to get a cover for your bird's cage to help it to sleep at night.
 If your bird lives in a more active room, it may be kept awake by even low volume sounds, and will not get the proper rest that it needs to stay healthy.
 Parakeets should have between 8-12 hours of uninterrupted sleep every night.
 If it is not possible to keep their room quiet for this amount of time, you may want to get a smaller cage for for your bird to sleep in and place it in a quieter room.
 Using a sleep cage will give your bird a safe, quiet place to get a good night's sleep.

 The natural diet of parakeets consists of ripe and half-ripe seed heads and the leaves of native vegetation.
 For a healthy, balanced diet, it is necessary to provide a variety of foods for your pet bird.
 Pellet foods and seed mixes can be fed as a daily base diet.
-We are currently feeding our birds Kaytee (tm), Rainbow Exact and Kaytee (tm), and Forti-Diet.
+We feed Goldenfeast formulas and mix in some seed diet, fruits and vegetables when appropriate.
 Pellets or seeds should not be fed exclusively because it does not provide proper nutrition and will lead to health problems in the future.